jahid-github/jahid-github/README.md

-## Hi there 👋

-**I am Entry-level Machine Learning Engineer skilled in Python, SQL, R, cloud platforms, and data visualization, passionate about solving real-world problems with AI.
-My short-term goal is to contribute to impactful ML projects by developing and deploying efficient models while gaining hands-on industry experience.
-In the long term, I aim to specialize in future ML arenas such as intelligent automation, and scalable data-driven systems to drive innovation.**
+**👋 Hi, I’m an Entry-Level Machine Learning Engineer passionate about solving real-world problems through data and AI.
+I combine Python, SQL, and R expertise with hands-on experience in machine learning, data analytics, and visualization to turn complex datasets into intelligent, scalable insights.**

+**🚀 What I bring: a strong analytical mindset, creative problem-solving ability, and a proactive approach to continuous learning.**

+**🎯 Short-Term Goal: to contribute to impactful ML projects by developing, training, and deploying efficient models that improve business outcomes.**

+**🌱 Long-Term Goal: to specialize in intelligent automation and scalable data-driven systems, helping organizations innovate through next-generation AI solutions.**

 ## Connect with me
 [![Email](https://img.shields.io/badge/-blue?style=flat&logo=gmail)](mailto:jahid.islam@zohomail.com)